1. Main points

 International investment position

 The international investment position (IIP) is a statement that shows at the end of the period the value and composition of UK external assets (foreign assets owned by UK residents) and identified UK external liabilities (UK assets owned by foreign residents).
-The framework of international accounts sets out that the IIP is also presented by functional category, consistent with primary income and the financial account.
+The framework of international accounts stipulates that the IIP is also presented by functional category, consistent with primary income and the financial account.

 Precious metals